tuskyapp/faq/README.md

 > Important: Direct messages on Mastodon are not encrypted, and can be read by the admins of your instance.
 Be careful sharing any private information on Mastodon.

-Create a new post, @-mention the user you want to send it to, then tap the "visibilty" icon (by default this looks like a globe) and set the post's visibility to "Direct".
+- Create a new post
+- @-mention the user you want to send it to
+- Tap the "visibilty" icon (by default this looks like a globe)
+- Set the post's visibility to "Direct"

 ## Notifications